gaurivichare1911-commits/SKILLLAB__PROR_2026_DefuseX/README.md

 - revisions.

 **Response:**
-`The fabrication process involved designing, manufacturing, assembling, and refining both the physical structure and electronic integration of the system.`
+The fabrication process involved planning, assembling, wiring, and refining both the physical structure and electronic setup of the project.

-`Design (CAD Modeling):
-The initial model was created using CAD software, where components were designed based on the actual dimensions of the electronic parts.
-This ensured accurate fitting and minimized errors during assembly.
-Cutting (Laser Cutting):
+Design and Layout:
+The initial layout of the project was planned by arranging the Shrike Lite board, keypad, LCD display, 7-segment display, LEDs, and buzzer in suitable positions.
+Proper spacing was considered so that the user could easily view the displays and operate the keypad.
+Cutting:
-The designed parts were fabricated using laser cutting techniques.
-Sheets were cut precisely according to the CAD model to create the structural base and mounts for components.`
+Cardboard or mounting sheet material was measured and cut according to the required dimensions to create the base platform and outer enclosure for the prototype.
+Openings were made for the LCD display, keypad, and LEDs.

-`Components were fixed using adhesives and mechanical supports.
-Certain parts were intentionally kept modular (not permanently fixed) to allow easy replacement and modification of electronics.
+Assembly:
+All components were placed on the base structure and aligned properly.
+The controller board, display modules, keypad, and other parts were arranged in a user-friendly manner for smooth operation.
+Fastening:
+Components were fixed using glue, double-sided tape, screws, or cable ties depending on availability.
+This ensured that the parts remained stable during use and testing.
+Wiring:
+Electrical connections were completed using jumper wires between the Shrike Lite board and all modules such as keypad, LCD display, 7-segment display, LEDs, and buzzer.
+Power and ground connections were checked carefully before testing.
-Surface Finishing:
+Finishing:
-Some parts were sanded to smooth rough edges after cutting.
-Sawdust mixed with adhesive was used to fill gaps and uneven edges, improving structural finish.
-The final structure was then painted for better aesthetics and durability.`

-`Environment Setup (Dark Room Fabrication):
-To enhance projection visibility, a controlled dark environment was created using Z-boards, paper sheets, and bedsheets.
-This minimized external light interference and improved projection clarity.
+Loose wires were arranged neatly, unnecessary gaps were covered, and the enclosure was cleaned for a better final appearance.
+Labels or markings were added where necessary for buttons and controls.
-Revisions and Iterations:
+Revisions and Improvements:
-Multiple adjustments were made throughout the process, including refining alignment, improving structural stability, repositioning components, and optimizing the interaction between the physical car and projected environment.`
+Several changes were made during fabrication, including correcting wiring issues, adjusting component positions, improving display visibility, and modifying the enclosure for easier access.
+Repeated testing helped improve the final structure and working condition of the project.
 ## 16.2 Build Photos

 Add photos throughout the project.